shrutivangari/redis-node/docs/redis-takeaways-ref.md

     - Lists including Resque, Celery, Logstash
 5. Storing most recent user posts
     - Twitter does this by storing latest tweets of a user in a List
+6. Data filtering
+    - Sets eg. all flights that depart from a given city and arrive in another
+7. Data grouping
+    - Sets to use grouping all users who viewed similar products eg. recommendations on amazon.com
+8. Membership checking
+    - Sets for checking whether a user is on a blacklist

 ## Redis key concepts
 - Redis is single threaded